 Projects funded through the program must be completed within the term of the loan.

-Applications should describe how the proposed activities will allow the city to undertake redevelopment activities in a comprehensive and coordinated manner.
+Applications should describe how the proposed activities will allow the city to undertake remediation and/or redevelopment activities in a comprehensive and coordinated manner.

 IEDA staff will review applications under a competitive criteria review system.
 Review criteria include: